-- o.
-Duplicative services, such as personal care services (PCS) that are provided during private duty nursing hours. - p.
-Travel time to and from the recipient's residence. - p.q.
-Transportation of the recipient by the private duty nurse. - q.
+- p.
+Duplicative services, such as personal care services that are provided during private duty nursing hours; - q.
+Travel time to and from the recipient's residence; - r.
 Transportation of the recipient by the private duty nurse to Medicaid reimbursable settings.
 PDN recipients may require immediate skilled nursing intervention.
 Such intervention would be precluded by the SN driving the vehicle.